ralt/hermes/README.md

 `debian/services/hermes.service` file and reproduce the equivalent for your init system.

-From then on, you can follow the steps in "Preparing the usb stick".
+From then on, you can follow the steps in [Preparing the usb stick][1].

 ## Developer todo